hhas/SwiftAutomation/doc-source/3 tutorial-introduction.md

 The printed result may surprise you:

   ➝ TextEdit().documents

+[TO DO: following still too long and rambling; need to make the key point: it's a query-driven world - bam! - and move on]

 In a traditional DOM, evaluating this literal reference would typically return an array of Document instances.
 In AEOM, however, executing a literal reference merely returns a SwiftAutomation object _representing_ that reference, as a quick check of its dynamic type reveals: